Roo2409/About-Me/README.md

 # About-Me
-Hi there 👋 This repository will take you to my journey of becoming a Software Engineer.
+Hi there 👋 This repository will take you to my journey of becoming a Software Engineer/Data Engineer/Data Analyst.

 My name is Roobi Kapoor, making a career transition into Data Science.
 I love all things about technology, changing how an organisation operate business.
 With a passion for leveraging data to drive insights and decision-making.
 I have experience in various aspects of the data science lifecycle, including data collection, pre-processing, modeling, and visualization.